Humanoid Social Robotics

 Sophia on the Jimmy Fallon Tonight Show

-The human-like robot is for now an actor, performing a script written by humans for humans, serving, and like any theatrical offering, offering an insight to better comprehending who and what we are.
-But unlike a human actor, this robot actor is not playing a script, but rather actively participating in the writing of the script.
-Not just in terms of Artificial Intelligence but also in terms of the human-robot Meta narrative itself.
-Rather than simply being a metaphor and idealization (for better or worse) of what we humans are and what we are becoming, this human-like mechanical entity, is establishing a life of its own.
+Unlike a human actor, this robot actor is not merely playing a script; rather, it actively participates in writing it.
+Not just in terms of Artificial Intelligence but also in terms of the human-robot meta-narrative itself.
+Rather than simply being a metaphor and idealization of what we humans are and what we are becoming, this human-like mechanical entity is establishing a life of its own.
 The robot is expanding the human narrative.

 Einstein robot, Lead Character Designer